Table of Contents

 The Waisman Center, at the University of Wisconsin–Madison, is dedicated to the advancement of knowledge about human development, developmental disabilities and neurodegenerative diseases.
 It is one of 9 national centers that encompass both an Intellectual and Developmental Disabilities Research Center designated by the National Institute of Child Health and Human Development, and a University Center for Excellence in Developmental Disabilities (UCEDD) designated by the Administration on Developmental Disabilities.

 We are grateful to the members of the Guide Workgroup and the Review Committee who provided invaluable feedback and suggestions.
-Thank you tot the Community Systems Practice Group, Community of Practice on Autism Spectrum Disorder and other Developmental Disabilities, and to the Children and Youth with Special Health Care Needs Network for supporting the development of this Navigation Guide and for their dedication to getting timely and accurate information into the hands of families.
+Thank you to the Community Systems Practice Group, Community of Practice on Autism Spectrum Disorder and other Developmental Disabilities, and to the Children and Youth with Special Health Care Needs Network for supporting the development of this Navigation Guide and for their dedication to getting timely and accurate information into the hands of families.

 The 2011 guide was written and compiled by Lynn Renner and Joanne Juhnke, edited by Amy Whitehead, Sharon Fleischfresser, and Tim Markle.
-Subsequent updates by Lynn Havemann, Lisa Koob, Rachael Kramer, Amy Lyle, Liz Hecht, Stacy McCarthy, Sonja Oetzel, Meredith Vitaioli and Tim Markle.
+Subsequent updates by Lynn Havemann, Lisa Koob, Rachael Kramer, Amy Lyle, Liz Hecht, Stacy McCarthy Myers, Sonja Oetzel, Meredith Vitaioli and Tim Markle.
 The original document was designed by Allison Gritton.
 Subsequent formatting and design

 by Cheri Sanders.

 Thank you to the following organizations for their assistance:

 - Autism Society of Southeastern Wisconsin